preetzware/Guess-Game/README.md

 ## Future Implementations

-At some point in the future, I would like to add an order button in the navbar and link it to a page which will be designed accordingly for online delivery orders or click and collect orders which will be beneficial to the business and will also meet the users' purpose.
+At some point in the future, I would like to add a welcome page that will feature two more topics aside landmarks like 'People' and 'Food' so when the user will click in one of these category, the game screen will open up displaying related images and options with all the rest components.
+I will also add a score track and a star rating track to render the game more interesting.

 ## Accessibility